 2. Class C airports

-VFR aircraft departing a class C airport are generally issued a clearance prior to takeoff .
+VFR aircraft departing a class C airport are generally issued a clearance prior to taxi.
 Generally, this is done on the first radio call from the aircraft.
 These clearances can be very simple.
+In the flight plan, the departure and arrival airports, aircraft type, requested VFR altitude and beacon code need to be completed.
 For an aircraft departing BUR, something as simple this might be acceptable:

-"Cessna One Two Three Sierra Xray, after departure maintain VFR, departure frequency one three four point two, squawk one zero three two."
+ATC: "Cessna One Two Three Sierra Xray, departure frequency one three four point two, squawk one zero three two."

-"November One Two Three Sierra Xray, after departure fly heading three three zero, maintain VFR at or below two thousand four hundred until advised, departure frequency one two four point five, squawk one zero three three".
+"November One Two Three Sierra Xray, after departure fly heading three three zero, maintain VFR at or below two thousand four hundred, departure frequency one two four point five, squawk one zero three three".